DevOpsBootcamp/website/source/03_editors_git.rst

 Better Options: Version Control
 ===============================
+.. note:: Collaboration with multiple developers is important to mention

 * Commit = Snapshot of part of your project's state
 * Centralized (SVN, CVS) vs. Decentralized (Git, hg)